An Information-theoretic Collective Variable for Configurational Entropy: Results and Discussion

 \subsection{Single-component Lennard-Jones Fluid}

 We begin by validating the CID approach on the canonical test case of a single component Lennard-Jones system.
 Figure~\ref{fig:singleLJ} shows the evolution of CID over the thermal cycle as the system is heated from an FCC crystal solid ($T^* = 0.01$) to liquid ($T^* = 1.5$) over 1200 frames.
 In the initial crystalline state (frames 0-100, $T^* = 0.01-0.25$), CID remains low ($\approx$0.35), reflecting the highly data-compressible FCC lattice structure.
 As temperature increases, CID rises sharply between frames 100-600 (T* = 0.25-1.2), tracking the breakdown of crystalline order during melting.
 The liquid state (frames 600-1200, T* = 1.2-1.5) shows elevated CID ($\approx$0.85), indicating reduced compressibility of the disordered molecular configuration.
+We note that the data compression gap between raw CID and shuffled CID closes upon melting (Figure S1), consistent with the loss of spatial correlations.

-To validate that CID captures thermodynamic entropy, we compute the pair correlation entropy $S_2$ from radial distribution functions $g(r)$ at each snapshot (Equation~\ref{eq1}).
-Figure~\ref{fig:singleLJ}C shows the evolution of CID, $S_2$, and the globally averaged Steinhardt bond-orientational order parameter $Q_6$ throughout the melting trajectory.
-Both entropy metrics increase during the solid-to-liquid transition, with a sharper jump at the onset of melting, consistent with expected behavior for an entropic signature of melting.
+To validate that CID tracks entropy-correlated structural changes, we compute the pair correlation entropy $S_2$ from radial distribution functions $g(r)$ at each snapshot (Equation~\ref{eq1}).
+Figure~\ref{fig:singleLJ}B shows the evolution of CID, $S_2$, and the globally averaged Steinhardt bond-orientational order parameter $Q_6$ throughout the melting trajectory.
+Both CID and $S_2$ increase during the solid-to-liquid transition, with a sharper jump at the onset of melting, consistent with expected behavior for an entropic signature of melting.
 Simultaneously, $Q_6$ decreases steadily from its expected value of 0.57 for an FCC crystal before sharply dropping at the onset of melting.